-- 1. Selecting and documenting your approach for identifying environmental aspects and impacts; - Convening a work group usually the EMS team or a subset; - Identifying the activities, operations, and services in your facility within the scope of your EMS; and - 4.
+- Selecting and documenting your approach for identifying environmental aspects and impacts; - Convening a work group usually the EMS team or a subset; - 3.
+Identifying the activities, operations, and services in your facility within the scope of your EMS; and - 4.
 Identifying the environmental aspects and impacts associated with those activities, operations, and services within your EMS scope.

 Depending on the complexity of your operations and the level of existing environmental programs, the simplest approach may be to collect information from each department in your facility and/or to use existing information.
 Information sources could include environmental permits, required reporting such as hazardous waste reports, Safety Data Sheets, monitoring records, and reports on incidents.
-You can use Tool 2-1 as a starting point, but as every business is different you will still need to analyze your operations and update the information for your facilities.